CheezItMan/build_your_first_website/README.md

 -  A Picture of the site maintainer, you can select a picture or use the goofy picture provided.
 -  A statement welcoming feedback on the site via e-mail, twitter or facebook.
+-  A list of methods to contact the site maintainer via email, Twitter and Facebook.

-When you finish review the site with another student explaining your choices in terms of tags and sectioning of the pages.
-Make adjustments as needed.
+When you finish review the site with another student at your table explaining your choices in terms of tags and sectioning of the pages.
+Make adjustments where it seems appropriate.

 ## Wave 2 - Adding CSS